Who I am and how I can help

 I am a highly experienced governance adviser.
 I have more than 20 years’ experience of governance and change management delivery.
 I have supported governments of the UK, Africa, the UAE and Afghanistan, and held senior roles in a national and international NGO and a global consultancy firm.
 I now specialise in UK charities and Multi-Academy Trusts.
 I have wide experience of all relevant roles, having been both a CEO and a Trustee for different charities, as well as providing external governance advice.

-I am also a fully qualified Chartered Secretary, i.e. an Associate of the Institute of Governance).
+I am also a fully qualified Chartered Governance Professional, and a Fellow of the Institute of Governance).
 I was awarded a Distinction for the Company Law paper in the Institute of Governance exams, and the AW Goodbody prize for the best financial decision-making paper in the June 2016 exam cohort.
 I hold the ICSA "Charity Law and Governance" certificate.

-I am the external examiner for the NGA School Clerking qualification, and I teach the Institute of Governance "Academy Governance" qualification.
+I am the external examiner for the NGA School Clerking qualification, and I am the tutor for the Institute of Governance "Academy Governance" qualification.

 How I can help